By: Karen S. Hanson

 There may also be funds available to pay for continuing education and training.

 Front-line police officers are not the only careers in the field of criminal justice.
-Other first responds, as well as the court system and correctional institutions, are also vital in keeping communities safe and fighting crime.
+Other first responders, as well as the court system and correctional institutions, are also vital in keeping communities safe and fighting crime.

 These areas come with many opportunities for positions in support and administration, according to Vesna Markovic, who teaches criminal justice at Lewis University near Chicago.
 Examples include: